Oligosoma smithi

 Oligosoma smithi, commonly known as the shore skink, short-tailed skink, Smith's ground skink, Smith's moco, and Smith's skink, is a species of lizard in the family Scincidae (skinks) that is native to New Zealand.

+Taxonomy

+This species was first described as Mocoa smithii by John Edward Gray.
+The specific name, smithi, is in honor of Gray's nephew, British naval officer Lt Alexander John Smith, who collected the original specimens in the early 1840s, and presented them to his uncle at the British Museum.
+After being placed in several other genera it was moved in 1995 to the genus Oligosoma, with all other New Zealand skink species.

 Description

 Oligosoma smithi is small species of skink, growing to a snout-to-vent length (SVL) of 82 mm.
-It is well camouflaged, and may be found in a range of colours, sometimes almost black.
+It is well camouflaged, and may be found in a range of colours, with considerable variance seen between different populations, and within the same population groups.
+Individuals who tend to live in white sandy habitats tend to be lighter in colour, while those that live on offshore islands tending to be a glossy jet black colour.

+The species can be distinguished from Oligosoma suteri due to O. Smithi having smaller eyes, smaller feet and shorter toes, and less visible brow.